 – Must be able to travel and stay in Japan in accordance with the schedule and requirements.

-– Must be able to cover any personal expenses not covered by the program.
+– Must be able to cover round-trip flights* and any personal expenses not covered by the program. *Must book flights according to the schedule specified by JCDC.

 – Must be willing to serve as an ambassador for Japanese cuisine, dietary culture, and Japanese-produced ingredients after completion of the program.